jgramirez0210/rare-server/readme.md

 1. Add a connection to the database file
 1. Run the commands in the `loaddata.sql` file to create the tables in the database

-## Contributions
+## Contributions:
 - Jay Lhomme - Added ability to do full CRUD for Posts
 - Frank Campos - Added ability to do full CRUD for Comments
-- Jesse Ramirez - Added ability to do full CRUD For Users.
+- Jesse Ramirez - Added ability to do full CRUD For Users